gordfisch/mymuse/README.md

-# MyMuse for Joomla #
+# MyMuse for Joomla 5 #

 Sell your tunes online.
 Sell your merchandise.
-A component for Joomla.
+A component for Joomla 5.
 This is a test site.
 Find the official release at http://www.joomlamymuse.com

 ## The component files are in the src directory ##